barracuda-cloudgen-access/docs/fyde-access-proxy/install-docker.md

 ## Install script

-- Please note that the steps below will execute scripts obtained externally

-- We advise to inspect the content before execution
+- The steps below will execute a script obtained externally, we advise to inspect the content before execution

 1. Download and execute script